The Children's Fund Distinguished Professor in Pediatric Surgery, Department of Pediatric Surgery

 Areas of Interests

 - Clinical Interests

 - Quality and Safety in Pediatric Surgery

-Dr. Tsao is the Children’s Fund, Inc. Distinguished Professor in Pediatric Surgery and Associate Professor at UTHealth Medical School in the Department of Pediatric Surgery.
+Dr. Tsao is the Children’s Fund, Inc. Distinguished Professor in Pediatric Surgery and Professor of Pediatric Surgery at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth) in the Department of Pediatric Surgery.
+He is the chief of Division of General and Thoracic Surgery.
 He is board certified in general and pediatric surgery with a special interest in minimally invasive surgery and fetal surgery.
 He completed his General Surgery Residency at the University of Cincinnati and Pediatric Surgery Training at Children’s Mercy Hospital in Kansas City, Missouri.
 In addition, he completed a two year fellowship in Fetal Medicine and Therapy at the University of California, San Francisco.
 He joined The University on August 1, 2007.

 - Errors and Adverse events in the setting of the Neonatal Surgery performed in the Neonatal Intensive Care Unit